jeromew21/fantasy-bball/README.md

 A helper for 9-cat leagues.

-## Approximate total ranking list, done using total standard deviations.
+## Approximate total ranking list, done using sum of total standard deviations in all 9 categories

-Note that it uses the best stat category from the last 3 seasons, so that's why guys who have had a large dropff like Bogut and DeMarre Carroll are so high.
+Note that it uses the best mark in each category from the last 3 seasons, so that's why guys who have had a large dropff like Bogut and DeMarre Carroll are so high.
+Doesn't take into account career trends in that sense.

 1. Stephen Curry (16.06740442563067)
 2. James Harden (14.71370175520816)